Horsham Township, Pennsylvania: Transportation

 As of 2019 there were 116.49 mi of public roads in Horsham Township, of which 23.70 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 92.79 mi were maintained by the township.

 Numbered routes serving Horsham Township include Pennsylvania Route 63, which runs northwest–southeast along the southwestern border on Welsh Road; Pennsylvania Route 152, which runs north–south through the western part of the township on Limekiln Pike; Pennsylvania Route 309, which passes north–south through the far western corner of Horsham Township along Bethlehem Pike; Pennsylvania Route 463, which runs northwest–southeast through the center of the township along Horsham Road, and Pennsylvania Route 611, which heads north–south through the eastern part of Horsham Township along Easton Road.
 Other major roads in the township include Blair Mill Road, which runs southwest–northeast along the southeastern boundary of Horsham Township; Butler Pike, which runs southwest–northeast, beginning in the township at Limekiln Pike and heading southwest towards Ambler: County Line Road, which runs northwest–southeast along the northeastern border with Bucks County; Dresher Road/Meetinghouse Road, which runs southwest–northeast in the eastern section of Horsham Township; Lower State Road, which runs southwest–northeast along the northwestern boundary of the township; and Norristown Road, which begins at Horsham Road in the center of the township and heads west to Maple Glen.
 The Willow Grove Interchange of the Pennsylvania Turnpike is located to the south in neighboring Upper Moreland Township, connecting to Pennsylvania Route 611.

 SEPTA provides bus service within Horsham Township.
 The Route 55 bus follows Pennsylvania Route 611 through the township and heads north to Doylestown and south to Willow Grove and Olney Transportation Center in North Philadelphia.
-Three additional bus routes serve the business parks in the southern portion of Horsham Township.
-The Route 80 bus runs a limited stop express route between Horsham and the Olney Transportation Center.
+Two additional bus routes serve the business parks in the southern portion of Horsham Township.
 The Route 310 bus, known as the Horsham Loop, connects the Horsham business parks to the Willow Grove Park Mall.
 Horsham Township operates the Horsham Office Parks Shuttle (h.o.p.s), which connects the Horsham business parks with the Fort Washington station along SEPTA Regional Rail's Lansdale/Doylestown Line during weekday rush hours.